-Growth in any area of life is a process.
-This process requires the use of tools.
+Growth in any area of life is a process, and this process requires the use of tools.
 Celebrating the little things is an intentional tool you’ll want to use when you’re in the process of becoming the person you have been saying you want to be.
-And good for you for holding that vision for yourself!

 They say that education is the most important investment you’ll ever make.
-Imagine if you are trying to get your degree but you self-criticize to the point of having major test anxiety.
-If you are not loving yourself, it doesn’t matter how much money you throw at your education.
-You’ll never finish the degree!
+Imagine if you are trying to get your degree, but you self-criticize to the point of having major test anxiety.
+If you don’t offer yourself some patience and compassion, it doesn’t matter how much money you throw at your education—you’ll never finish the degree!

-Therefore, self-love is the ultimate investment you will ever make.
+Therefore, self-love is the greatest investment you will ever make.
 You are the only person you will know for the entirety of your life.
 When you love yourself unconditionally, you will be able to navigate any life obstacle or storm.
-Celebrating your little victories is just one of so many ways to take care of yourself.
+Celebrating your small victories is just one of so many ways to take care of yourself.

-What do people do when they get married?
-They celebrate!
-What do you do on birthdays to show someone you’re happy they were born?
-You celebrate!
-Why do we celebrate?
-Because celebrations demonstrate our love for others.
+When people get married, they celebrate.
+On our loved ones birthdays, we celebrate.
+We celebrate because celebrations demonstrate our love for others.
 Therefore, when you actively celebrate small victories, you affirm the love you have for yourself.